cferreirobelenguer/backend_agent/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This proyect is a RR.HH virtual agent.
 It has an API REST with mongoDB database and it searchs information in this when the user orders something.
+When the user presses the button he can interact with the virtual assistant.

 ![image](https://user-images.githubusercontent.com/88061350/179427476-bc933e78-bed7-4dbd-83e4-e7b282bf2d69.png)